 If this is your first visit to the Our Out-of-Sync Life blog, welcome!
 We hope that you will stay awhile and check out the rest of blog as well as the ideas on our Free Preschool Curriculum website – ABCJesusLovesMe.com.
 Thanks for stopping by!

-A fun Christmas Traditions is to make Apple Sauce & Cinnamon Christmas Ornaments.
+A fun Christmas Traditions is to make Applesauce Cinnamon Christmas Ornaments.
 They smell so good and are a great activity to do with the kids.
-Add them to your own Christmas tree, give them away, or add one with gift wrapping.
+Add them to your own Christmas tree, give them away, or add one to decorate a gift.

 There are several different recipes available on the internet.
 Below, I have shared my recipe.
 While is smells yummy and contains applesauce, remind your kiddos that this is not a “dough” to eat!

 2. Stir ingredients until they form a soft ball.
 If the dough is too dry, add more applesauce.
 If the dough is too wet, add more cinnamon.

 3. Dust a flat surface with cinnamon.
 Roll out the dough with a rolling pin or press with your fingers to approximately 1/4″ thick.
 Rolling the dough too thin makes the ornaments brittle.
 Thick ornaments take longer to dry.

 4. Use a cookie cutter to create your shapes.
 To make the letter shapes or imprints (as pictured above), push a straw or cookie cutter approximately half way into the dough.

 5. Poke a straw through the dough to create a hole for a string.
 Let the ornaments dry on a baking rack.
 Depending on thickness, this will take at least 24 hours.
 For quicker results, place the ornaments in a dehydrator or a 150 degree oven (gently flipping every hour) until done.

 When dry, string a ribbon through the hole for hanging.
 You can add other decorations with glitter glue, sequins, buttons, etc.